 Three-Judge Court Monthly Update

 On February 10, 2014, the Three-Judge Court extended the deadline to achieve the court-ordered reduction in the in-state adult institution population to 137.5% of design capacity to February 28, 2016.
 (ECF Nos.
 2766/5060 & 2767/5061.)
-This report is CDCR’s 64th report submitted since the Court issued its population-reduction order, and the 52nd report submitted since February 2015, when Defendants informed the Court that the population was below the court-ordered reduction.
+This report is CDCR’s 65th report submitted since the Court issued its population-reduction order, and the 53rd report submitted since February 2015, when Defendants informed the Court that the population was below the court-ordered reduction.
 (ECF No. 2838/5278, filed February 17, 2015.)
 It has now been four years since Defendants have been in full compliance with the population-reduction order.
-As of July 10, 2019, the State’s prison population is 135.0% of design capacity.
-Additionally, as of the end of June 2019, all inmates exited the last out-of-state facility in Arizona.
+As of August 14, 2019, the State’s prison population is 134.9% of design capacity.

 A. Update on durability: